Get free weekly resources from us!

 Read aloud Psalm 127:3-4.

 To assemble the arrows, tape a feather to one end of the lollipop stick.
-Stick the other end of the stick into the flat end of a Hershey’s kiss.
+Stick the other end of the stick into the flat end of a wrapped Hershey’s kiss.
 Once the arrows are assembled, place them in a cup.
-Stick a label with the verse on the outside of the cup.
+Stick a label with the printed verse on the outside of the cup.

 Emily Snider is a children’s pastor, writer, and ministry consultant from Roseville, Michigan.